ExampleWasTaken/engine-sim/README.md

 # _EngineSim_
 This is a personal project of mine.
 The goal is to simulate a car engine.
 Despite the name being _EngineSim_, the focus is more on the electronics (sensors, ECUs and their communication) than the physics of the actual engine.
+It should also be noted that the goal is not to simulate the actual system communication (CAN bus, etc.) but the functionality.

 # Design
 ## Definitions